myothida/DataAnalytics_Assignments/ASsignment_06/README.md

 - **Violence Reports**: Types, frequency, and severity of violence (physical, verbal, or cyber) targeting women in politics.

 ### Methodology
+- **Parliamentary Data**: Public datasets on Members of Parliament (MPs) from different countries, including gender representation and political roles.
-- **Secondary Data Analysis**:  Review reports, news articles, and datasets on violence against women in politics.
+- **PVTW dataset**: Public datasets on violence against women in politics.
 - **Descriptive Analysis**:  Use charts and graphs to identify trends, patterns, and differences across regions or demographics.

 ### Expected Outcomes